snapser-community/snapser-byosnaps/inter/byosnap-node-ts/README.md

 ### C. Committing your BYOSnap
 Once you are happy with the state of your BYOSnap and you want to "commit" it.
 Which essentially means you are ready to bump the version number.

-1. Generate a new swagger if you need to by running `python generate_swagger.py`.
+1. Generate a new swagger if you need to by running `./generate-swagger.sh`.
 2. Run `snapctl byosnap publish --byosnap-id byosnap-$byosnapName --version $newVersion --path $rootCodePath --resources-path $rootCodePath/snapser-resources` to publish your new BYOSnap version to Snapser.
 IMPORTANT: Make sure your new version is greater than the version that is presently on Snapser.
 3. Any new or existing Snapend can now just use this new version of your BYOSnap.
 There is a handy command `snapctl snapend update byosnaps ...` that allows you to "Commit" your changes to any existing BYOSnap using the CLI.
 You can always do this using the web app as well by clicking on `Edit Snapend`.